nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_whatsontheboard.md

 ## How to Cut

-Here's what you need to know about modifying and repairing the traces on the dev kit to experiment and test different configurations.
+Here's what you need to know about modifying and repairing the traces on the Dev Kit to experiment and test different configurations.

 ### Cut
-To get the job done, you need to grab an X-acto knife or another small, sharp blade.
+To get the job done you need to grab an X-acto knife or another small, sharp blade.
 The goal is to cut the trace connecting the two solder pads while NOT cutting anything else.
 The area to cut is very small so if you happen to own a pair of magnifying eye glasses now is the time to use them!
-To help stay in one place and not accidentally run the blade over another trace think of the cutting action as more of a digging action.
+To help stay in one place and not accidentally run the blade over another trace think of the cutting action as more of a digging one.

 ![Cut Jumper](images/traces_cut.jpg)

 When you feel like you may have successfully cut through test the connection with your multimeter to confirm the disconnect.

 ![Test Jumper](images/traces_test.jpg)

 ### Cut-and-Solder